 The Yamaha RX-A2A is the entry-level model in the high-range AVENTAGE series of AV receivers.

-If you have used Yamaha amplifiers before and like the ‘Yamaha sound,’ you will already know this is a good option.
+If you have used Yamaha amplifiers and like the ‘Yamaha sound,’ you will already know this is a good option.
 And, if you are yet to try a Yamaha AV receiver, you can be sure of an excellent amplifier that will serve you well.

 Image Credit: Yamaha